coroutine/chef-postgresql/README.md

 ### User/Database Setup

-To configure users and databases, create a `postgresql` data bag, and add items that look similar to the following:
+To configure users and databases, create a data bag with the name used in the `default[:postgresql][:databag]` attribute.
+Items in this databag will be used to create both PostgreSQL users and databases.
+The format of each databag item should be similar to the following:

     {
-        "id": "sample",
+       "id": "sample_db_setup",
        "users": [
            {
-                "username":"sample_username",
-                "password":"sample_password"
+               "username":"some_user",
+               "password":"some_password",
+               "superuser": "true",
            }
        ],
        "databases": [
            {
-                "name":"sampledb",
-                "owner":"sample_username",
+               "name":"some_db",
+               "owner":"some_user",
                "template":"template0",
-                "encoding": "utf8"
+               "encoding": "UTF8",
+               "locale": "en_US.utf8"
            }
        ]
     }

-The, override the `node['postgresql']['setup_items']` in a role:
+Then, override the `node['postgresql']['setup_items']` attribute in a role:

     override_attributes(
       :postgresql => {
-        :setup_items => ["sample", ]  # name of the data bags from which
+        :databag     => "postgresql", # databag from which items are fetched :setup_items => ["sample_db_setup", ]  # name of item from which
                                                # user/database info is read.
       }
     )